The water resistance of electric scooters is a little more complicated than you might think.

 In all seriousness, there’s some nuance worth understanding before you venture out into the wet.

-Here’s how waterproof electric scooters are
+Here’s whether electric scooters are waterproof

 Some don’t have an official IP rating, so ask the manufacturer if in doubt.